Brendan Donovan Player Props: Cardinals vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 24th in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 24th in MLB.

-- The Dodgers have a 4.72 team ERA that ranks 23rd among all league pitching staffs.
+- The Dodgers have a 4.72 team ERA that ranks 23rd across all league pitching staffs.

-- May (2-1 with a 3.07 ERA and 19 strikeouts in 29 1/3 innings pitched) makes the start for the Dodgers, his sixth of the season.
+- Kershaw makes the start for the Dodgers, his sixth of the season.
+He is 4-1 with a 2.32 ERA and 32 strikeouts in 31 2/3 innings pitched.

-- In his last outing on Saturday against the Chicago Cubs, the right-hander tossed 5 1/3 innings, allowing two earned runs while surrendering two hits.
+- In his last time out on Sunday against the Chicago Cubs, the lefty went six innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.